mikekeith52/scalecast/README.md

 [all functions](#all-functions)

 - A flexible, minimal-code forecasting object meant to be used with loops to forecast many series or to focus on one series for maximum accuracy
-- Flexible enough to support forecasts at different integration levels (albeit with some [caveats](#forecasting-at-different-levels))
+- Flexible enough to support forecasts at different integration levels
 - See [examples/housing.py](examples/housing.py) for an example of forecasting one series
 - [examples/avocados.ipynb](examples/avocados.ipynb) for an example of forecasting many series
 - [examples/housing_different_levels.py](examples/housing_different_levels.py) for an example of forecasting one series at different levels